-TCSG strongly encourages all students and requires employees to report any instances of sexual harassment or sexual misconduct promptly and accurately.
-TCSG will not tolerate retaliation for having filed a good faith complaint or for having provided any information in an investigation.
+All students are encouraged to report any prohibited conduct.
+Reports will be treated in an expeditious and confidential manner.
+TCSG will not tolerate retaliation for having filed a good faith harassment and/or discrimination complaint or for having provided any information in an investigation.
 Any individual who retaliates against a complainant or witness in an investigation will be subject to disciplinary action, up to and including expulsion or dismissal.

-Employee complaints of unlawful harassment or discrimination shall be conducted pursuant to the process outlined in the procedure governing Unlawful Harassment, Discrimination, and Retaliation in Employment.
+Employee complaints of unlawful harassment or discrimination shall be conducted pursuant to the process outlined in the procedure governing Unlawful Harassment, Discrimination and Retaliation in Employment.